 Once you have exited Microsoft Word and saved your document there are no longer any means to automatically recover a lost or deleted file.
 If you accidentally delete some files or are subject to a data loss scenario due to a faulty disk, there are ways that may allow you to get your files back.

-- If the file or files you need are located in the Trash folder, simply right-click on the file name and select “Put Back”.
-This will return the file to its original location and you can continue working with the file as if it had never been deleted.
+- Right-click on the file name and select “Put Back”.
+This will return the file to its original location.

 Hopefully, you are in the habit of taking regular backups of your Mac.
 You can use your backup to recover lost Word documents as long as the backup was made prior to the file deletion.
 You will need to use the media on which you save your backups and the program, perhaps Time Machine, that you use to back-up your computer.